Streamline Toll Payments & Trip Tracking with FASTag Integration

 Toll anomaly data points, combined with GPS and fuel analytics, become early indicators of financial mismatch instead of month-end surprises.

-Components of a FASTag Integration Architecture
+Benefits of FASTag Integration - Fleetx

 A successful integration needs a disciplined approach, and alerts have to be designed to include the following core features -